LenaWil/openteacher/modules/org/openteacher/data/developerDocs/docs/dev_tools.rst

 python openteacher.py -p package-rpm
 ------------------------------------
 Builds an .rpm package build on the current running instance of OpenTeacher.
-Recommended to run this on the OS that this .rpm targets.
+Running this on the OS that this .rpm targets is recommended.

 python openteacher.py -p package-source
 ---------------------------------------